-THE COLLEGE OF EDUCATION AND HUMAN DEVELOPMENT administratively is composed of the Departments of Educational Leadership and Technology; Human Development; Teaching and Learning; and the Office of Performance Assessment.
+HE COLLEGE OF EDUCATION AND HUMAN DEVELOPMENT administratively is composed of the Departments of Educational Leadership and Technology; Human Development; Teaching and Learning; and the Office of Performance Assessment.
 In addition, students in the Departments of Visual Arts, Biological Sciences, Chemistry and Physics, English, Foreign Languages and Literatures, History and Political Science, Kinesiology and Health Studies, Mathematics, Music and Dramatic Arts, and Communication who are preparing to become teachers in elementary and secondary schools are enrolled in the College of Education and Human Development.
+Teacher certification is also granted in health and physical education to Kinesiology and Health Studies majors in the College of Nursing and Health Sciences.